mrezabayat/iamsorush/content/posts/linux-connection-packages.md

 ## Intro

-To download or upload files from/into a Linux server, work with desktop, or install applications remotely, some free packages can be really helpful.
+To download or upload files from/into a Linux server, edit code, work with desktop, or install applications remotely, some free packages can be really helpful.
 Here, I talk about my favorites.
 I assume the Linux system has an SSH server like [OpenSSH](https://www.openssh.com/) installed.

 ## PuTTy